amanzi/amanzi/doc/input_spec/AmanziInputSpec.rst

 Notes

 * `"box`" can be used to define a point, coordinate-aligned lines and planes and a volume of space.
-For the `"structured`", `"SimpleMesh`" and `"stk::mesh`" mesh frameworks, the auto-generated regions (`"all`", `"xlobc`", ...) are all defined internally as box regions.
+For the `"structured`", `"SimpleMesh`" and `"STKmesh`" mesh frameworks, the auto-generated regions (`"all`", `"xlobc`", ...) are all defined internally as box regions.

 * `"LaGriT`" input files can be used to specify extremely complex geometrical regions in a mesh-independent way.
 The input file passed here will be parsed by LaGriT to define the geometrical region, and cell/face/point sets will be generated based on the mesh framework details (declared above in the `"Mesh`" section).